ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 ## [From _Friends' Review; a Religious, Literary and Miscellaneous Journal (1847-1894)_](https://iiif.archivelab.org/iiif/sim_friends-review-a-religious-journal_1857-01-03_10_17?page=12)

 #### 1857-01-03 &middot; Philadelphia

 <table style="width: 100%;"><tr><td style="width: 50%">

-weed, and I have never touched it from that| tress to take me into the cooking department,

-| . . . .

 time to the present day.
 She asked me never| that I might see the cooking going on.
 She
 to game, and I have never gamed ; and I cannot |